The Quiet Role of Plants on a Language Holiday

 Love Your Classroom

 Secondly, I have living plants all around Blue Noun Language Hub.
-I sometimes even post on Insta about our little garden space.
-Our plants are part of being here.
-They bring joy.
+I even share our little garden space on Instagram from time to time.
+The plants are part of being here: they bring joy, colour, and life.

-Living plants bring calm and relaxation to a space – much needed in any learning space.
+Living plants also bring calm and relaxation to a room, which is so important in any learning space.

-Although M-L and I have focused quite a lot on the technical language she needs for her work, she told me via our WhatsApp chat that she had an interest in herbalism and plants, so I had some plant-themed adventures lined up for her time in Scotland.
+And although M-L and I have worked on a lot of technical language for her job, she’d told me (via our WhatsApp chat) that she was interested in herbalism and plants.
+So I planned a few plant-themed adventures for her time in Scotland.

 ‘Medieval’ herb garden at Stirling Castle (detail)